Analyzing Data...

 Once your doctor says you have improved as much as expected, your attorney should explain what MMI means for your case, request final medical records and billing summaries, and begin preparing the demand package.
 This is a transition point — you should feel the pace pick up.

 Your attorney is compiling medical records, bills, lost wage documentation, and a legal argument into a demand letter sent to the insurance company.
 You should be consulted on the demand amount and strategy.
-After submission, many insurers target about 30 days for an initial response, though longer timelines are common.
+After submission, the insurer typically has 30 days to respond, though they often take longer.

 Negotiations typically involve multiple rounds of offers and counteroffers.
 Your attorney should share every offer with you, explain their recommendation, and get your approval before responding.
 You should understand the reasoning behind each counteroffer.
 Never be pressured into accepting — the decision is always yours.